Kelly Underman, PhD

 Medical education, the social construction of bodies and emotions, and the politics of scientific knowledge production

 Kelly Underman received her PhD in Sociology from the University of Illinois at Chicago.
 She was a Postdoctoral Research Associate in the Department of Medical Education at the University of Illinois at Chicago College of Medicine prior to joining the faculty at Drexel.
 She is a qualitative researcher whose interests include medical education, the social construction of bodies and emotions, and the politics of scientific knowledge production.
-Her work has been published in Social Science & Medicine, Gender & Society and Sociological Forum.
+Dr. Underman is the author of Feeling Medicine: How the Pelvic Exam Shapes Medical Training (NYU Press, 2020).
+Her work has also been published in Social Science & Medicine, Gender & Society and Sociological Forum.
 Her awards include the Simmons Outstanding Dissertation Award from the American Sociological Association Medical Sociology Section.

 - Underman, Kelly, and Laura E. Hirshfield.
 2016.
 “Detached Concern?: Emotional Socialization in Twenty-First Century Medical Education.”
 Social Science & Medicine, 160: 94–101.